evilC/JoystickWrapper/README.md

 ### What?
 A C# DLL wrapper using SharpDX, to replace AHK's joystick functionality

-Recordings of an AutoHotkey script loading the C# DLL and subscribing to inputs
+Recordings of an AutoHotkey script loading the C# DLL and subscribing to inputs via DirectInput and XInput
 ![demo1](https://i.imgur.com/gv560cS.gif])
 ![demo2](https://i.imgur.com/IUUbwQg.gif)